brendanedwardgavin/generalTypes/README.md

  * Define a set of non-regression tests for the two algorithm presented here, such as to validate future modifications in the library;
  * Define the non-regression also at the level of the external MPI layer in Julia;
  * Normalize the logfile such as to be inspected by the user to understand what is ongoing (a suggestion might be a yaml format for the logfile);
- * Introduce a set of "visualisation tools" that is able to provide at a glance the status of the convefgence with FEAST algorithm.
+ * Introduce a set of "visualisation tools" that is able to provide at a glance the status of the convergence with FEAST algorithm.